-The spring preload adjuster is located at the top end of each front fork leg and can be adjusted.
+The spring preload adjuster is located at the lower end of each front fork leg and can be adjusted.

-- To increase spring preload and stiffen the suspension, turn the preload adjuster clockwise with the wrench. - To decrease preload and soften the suspension, turn the preload adjuster counterclockwise.
+To increase spring preload and stiffen the suspension, turn the preload adjuster clockwise with a hexagon wrench.
+To decrease preload and soften the suspension, turn the preload adjuster counterclockwise.

-- A. Spring Preload Adjuster
+A. Spring Preload Adjuster B. Hexagon Wrench

-- B. Wrench

-- C. Adjuster Position